Château Franc Mayne Saint-Émilion 2016 - Grand Cru Classé

 Yves Beck

-" It came close to Favorite, this 2016 with its intense nose of raspberry, kirsch and blueberry, underlined by fine notes of coconut.
-On the palate, it's archetypal in its fleshiness and density.
+" It came close to Favorite, this 2016 with its intense nose of raspberry, kirsch, and blueberry, underscored by subtle notes of coconut.
+On the palate, it is archetypal in its fleshiness and density.
 Its powerful tannins are enveloped and the long finish respects the fruit.
-A wine for the future, combining power and elegance".
-(Le Guide Hachette des Vins 2020) - Delivery in wooden cases for orders of 6 bottles of this wine (excluding Point Relais delivery).
+A wine with a bright future that combines power and elegance.
+(Le Guide Hachette des Vins 2020) - Delivery in wooden cases for all orders of 6 bottles of this wine (excluding Point Relais delivery method).

-Buy your Franc Mayne wines at the best price on private sale!
+Buy your Franc Mayne wines at the best price in a private sale!

 Eye

-The red color with violet highlights has great depth.
+The red color with purple highlights has a beautiful depth.

 Nose